arjan/vsntool/README.md

 tracks the current software's version number.
 It provides an easy method of bumping the major, mnior and patch versions of the software.

+The authoritative version of a project is in the VERSION file. `vsntool` also maintains this version number in several other files in the repository:

+- `package.json` — for NPM packages
+- `app.json` — for Expo (React Native) projects.

+By using the `vsntool` commands, the version numbers are automatically patched in these files.

 ## Installation

 Copy the provided `vsntool` binary to somewhere in your path.